ZuInnoTe/puppet-oraclejdk8/README.md

 # About #
 This module installs the Oracle JDK 8 on Debian or Ubuntu.
 Smoke tests are performed to verify that you can use this version.

+You can find it on Puppet Forge: https://forge.puppetlabs.com/zuinnote/oraclejdk8

 # Contact #

 Jörn Franke - ZuInnoTe (jornfranke@gmail.com)